GAM-team/GAM/docs/Users-Drive-Labels.md

 ```
 gam [<UserTypeEntity>] show drivelabels
-        [basic|full] [languagecode <DriveLabelLanguageCode>]
+        [basic|full] [languagecode <BCP47LanguageCode>]
         [publishedonly [<Boolean>]] [minimumrole applier|editor|organizer|reader]
         [formatjson] [adminaccess|asadmin]
 ```
 * `basic` - Display fields: name,id,revisionId,labelType,properties.*; this is the default
 * `full` - Display all possible fields
-* `languagecode <DriveLabelLanguageCode>` - The BCP-47 language code to use for evaluating localized Field labels.
+* `languagecode <BCP47LanguageCode>` - The BCP-47 language code to use for evaluating localized Field labels.
 When not specified, values in the default configured language will be used.
 * `minimumrole applier|editor|organizer|reader` - Specifies the level of access the user must have on the returned Labels.
 Defaults to READER.
 * `adminaccess|asadmin` - Use the user's admin credentials.
 This will return all Labels within the customer.